Kleber Mendonça Filho • 2016 • Brazil

 Anchored in a luminous performance by Sônia Braga, Aquarius doubles as a portrait of a complex middle-aged heroine, and the contradictions of a capitalist impetus to progress threatening to tear modern-day Brazil asunder.
 Kleber Mendonça Filho's second film premiered at Cannes; Mar del Plata, and Sydney, Cartagena, Havana, and Dublin, where it won Best Film.
 Aquarius is a New York Times Critics' Pick.

-The Vicissitudes of the Brazilian Middle Class
+Essay: The Vicissitudes of the Brazilian Middle Class